 Close All Curtains

-Even if you don’t have shutters attached to your home, you can close your curtains to provide a bit of extra safety in case they were to break.
-Curtains won’t prevent breakage from happening, but they can help to limit how much shattered glass were to fly across the room.
+Even if you don’t have shutters attached to your home, you can close your curtains to provide a bit of extra safety in case they happen to break.
+Curtains won’t prevent breakage from happening, but they can help to limit how much shattered glass might fly across the room.

 Usually two layers of curtains can be installed in a Japanese home.
 It is a good idea to use both to block the window off.